jeonghanlee/kakaotalk-env/README.md

 Install KakaoTalk.

+* Login with Kakao account

+With the `kakaotalk.bash`, one can register this application with the Kakao-Talk.
+And it may start and kill few times.

 ## Upgrade

 The automatic update doesn't work.
 However, we can install it again from scratch.
 It will have the latest version.